What is a Yeast Overgrowth?

 The most accurate way to test for Candida is to do a DNA analysis of a stool sample.
 There are other tests that can also shed light on whether or not you have a yeast overgrowth.
 Many doctors aren’t up to speed on this type of testing, nor for that matter do they even suspect yeast.

 At the IBS Treatment Center, we now use DNA stool testing to measure genetic material from organisms in the digestive tract.
-This is by far the most advanced method for detecting Candida or yeast and eliminates any guesswork.
+This is by far the most advanced method for detecting Candida or yeast and eliminates much of the guesswork.
 It also quantifies the amount of yeast present, telling us exactly what we are dealing with.

 What the Research Says About Yeast Overgrowth